 When watermelon season winds down in the U.S., farmers in Mexico are harvesting perfectly ripe watermelon to be delivered to the U.S. so you can enjoy this delicious fruit all year long.

-There are over 50 different varieties of watermelon, most of which you have probably never partaken of or seen.
-All varieties of watermelon share a distinct juicy, sugary flesh encased by a solid rind but vary in color, shape, and size.
+There are over 50 different varieties of watermelon, most of which you have probably never seen.
+All varieties of watermelon share a distinct juicy, sugary flesh encased by a solid rind, but vary in color, shape, and size.

 - Seeded: thick green rind, red/pink flesh and black seeds.
 Available in round, long and oblong sizes, this variety weighs in at 15 to 45 pounds